-Thought leaders representing the many stakeholders of the utility industry form this Stakeholder Advisory Council that includes environmental and business interests, consumer advocates, and state and local policymakers.
-The SAC's role is to represent their stakeholders’ perspectives as the Working Groups present findings and policy recommendations.
-The SAC will convene quarterly and provide guidance and feedback throughout the study.
+The Stakeholder Advisory Council (SAC) consists of key opinion leaders representing the many stakeholders of the energy sector, including environmental and business interests, consumer advocates, and state and local policymakers.
+The SAC’s role is to represent its stakeholders’ perspectives and provide guidance and feedback throughout the study.

 The study will culminate in a NextGrid Final Report issued by the ICC, detailing the opportunities and challenges of grid modernization.
 This report intends to educate policy makers and energy stakeholders.
 It will identify options for modernizing grid infrastructure and the policies regulating it, and their potential impact on utilities, consumers, and the environment.